EnterpriseDB/tpa/docs/src/pgbouncer.md

 ## Databases

-By default, TPAexec will generate `/etc/pgbouncer/pgbouncer.databases.ini` with a single wildcard `*` entry under `[databases]` to forward all connections to the backend server.
+By default, TPA will generate `/etc/pgbouncer/pgbouncer.databases.ini` with a single wildcard `*` entry under `[databases]` to forward all connections to the backend server.
 You can set `pgbouncer_databases` as shown in the example below